 The Authority aims to be clearly accountable for the effective delivery of services, through setting targets and measuring performance.
-As reported earlier in the Statement, a review of the annual national indicators is currently being considered between the protected landscapes family and Defra.
+As reported earlier in the Statement, a review of the annual national targets and outcomes framework is currently being considered between the protected landscapes family and Defra.